stitchdata/docs/_connect-files/api/objects/current-step-hints/current-step-hint-object.md

 description: |
   Contained within the Report Card object, the Current Step Hint object provides the function to call and properties to pass to [Stitch.js]({{ page.anchors.stitch-js.section }}).

-  Otherwise, this object will provide information about the next call to make to the {{ page.api-name }}.
+  Otherwise, this object will provide information about the next call to make to the API.

 object-attributes:
   - name: "api"
     type: "api hint object"
     url: ""
-    description: "Describes the actions required to complete the current connection step using the {{ page.api-name }}, if applicable."
+    description: "Describes the actions required to complete the current connection step using the API, if applicable."

   - name: "js"
     type: "stitch js hint object"